Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 - Machine learning: Data is encoded, normalized, and structured to train models effectively and improve prediction accuracy.

-- Cloud migration: Moving from on-premise systems to cloud lakehouses like Snowflake and Databricks often requires format conversion, field mapping, and restructuring for compatibility.
+- Cloud migration: Moving from on-premises systems to cloud lakehouses such as Snowflake and Databricks often requires format conversion, field mapping, and restructuring to ensure compatibility.

 Whether for analytics, modeling, or storage, transformation makes raw data analysis-ready.